 Links as a Ranking Factor

 We have also increased the number of queries we’re examining over time.
-We did that to make sure that we had enough data for the market sector analyses to be meaningful.
-The breakout of the month for each of our studies, and the number of queries examined per study, is as follows:
+We did that to ensure we had enough data for the market sector analyses to be meaningful.
+The breakout of the month for each of our studies, and the number of queries examined per study are as follows:

 - May 2016 – 6K queries